UrosHCS/nest-starter/README.md

 With `docker-compose up` the app starts with debug mode.
 So you can just run the `Attach to docker` task and debug the app.
 This task is defined in `.vscode/launch.json` as well as some other debugging tasks.

-## Ard
+## REPL

-The `ard` script gives you an environment to tinker with your app and it gives you top-level await.
+The `repl` script gives you an environment to tinker with your app and it gives you top-level await.
 It registers the app instance, repositories, entity classes and the factory function globally so you can easily access and use it.
 There is a js version and a ts version.

 The js version needs the app to be compiled first with `tsc` or `nest build`, but then you can run it without waiting for typescript compilation.
-Run it with `npm run ard` or:
+Run it with `npm run repl` or:

-`docker exec -it app npm run ard`
+`docker exec -it app npm run repl`

 It uses the code from `dist` folder.

-The ts version allows you to run ard without compiling typescript beforehand.
+The ts version allows you to run repl without compiling typescript beforehand.
 It uses the code from `src`.
 There are two ways to run it.
-The `npm run ts-ard` script allows you to write typescript code in the REPL.
-The `npm run ard-from-src` script does not give you typescript in REPL but allows top-level await like regular `npm run ard`.
+The `npm run ts-repl` script allows you to write typescript code in the REPL.
+The `npm run repl-from-src` script does not give you typescript in REPL but allows top-level await like regular `npm run repl`.

-The `ts-ard` is not working correctly because TypeScript does not see the registered global variables.
+The `ts-repl` is not working correctly because TypeScript does not see the registered global variables.
 Maybe there is a way around this.

 ## Env variables